MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/r-tutorial-create-a-simple-simulation.md

     Did you win or lose?

-Now let's see how you can use **rxExec** to run the function multiple times, to create a simulation that helps determine the probability of a win.
+Now that you have an operational script, let's see how you can use **rxExec** to run the function multiple times to create a simulation that helps determine the probability of a win.

-## Create the simulation
+## Pass rollDice() in rxExec

-To run an arbitrary function in the context of the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] computer, you call the **rxExec** function.
-Although **rxExec** also supports distributed execution of a function in parallel across nodes or cores in a server context, here it runs your custom function on the SQL Server computer.
+To run an arbitrary function in the context of a remote SQL Server, call the **rxExec** function.

 1. Call the custom function as an argument to **rxExec**, together with other parameters that modify the simulation.